VikasVMani/pli/pli.md

         table(idx) = idx * 2;
     END;

-instruction:  Declare a structure with nested arrays
+instruction:  Declare a structure with nested arrays in PL/1.

 input: